 Katrina Czerkies Forensic Psychology offers a comprehensive range of intervention services for a variety of clinical presentations.
-Utilizing evidence-based frameworks and approaches, Katrina Czerkies Forensic Psychology provides support for individuals facing challenges such as:
+Utilising evidence-based frameworks and approaches, Katrina Czerkies Forensic Psychology provides support for individuals facing challenges such as:

 Supervision is an essential component of good practice for psychologists, providing the vital underpinning of high-quality clinical psychology services.